-Clay soil is both a blessing and a curse.
-On the plus side it’s very fertile and keeps plants moist.
+Clay soil can feel like a blessing and a curse.
+On the plus side it's very fertile and keeps plants moist.
 However it can be heavy and hard to work, and can bake solid in summer.
 Only certain plants will thrive in these conditions.

-In the meantime, you can make a great garden with plants that thrive on heavier soils, including many shrubs and trees.
-Here are some of the best that will thrive on clay soil.
+You can make a great garden with plants that thrive on heavier soils, including many shrubs and trees.
+In this video, Alan Titchmarsh offers some advice on planting a tree in clay soil.

-Amelanchier lamarkii is a very beautiful, small, North American tree that is attractive in all seasons, even in winter.
+Amelanchier trees are very beautiful, small, North American trees that are attractive in all seasons, even in winter.
+They're some of the best trees for small gardens.
 In March the branches erupt with a froth of star-shaped flowers in lax conical heads, just as the coppery pink young leaves unfold – they later turn crimson.

 Many birches (Betula) are grown for their snowy white bark.
 They looks stunning all year round, but especially in autumn when the foliage turns yellow and on winter days when they really stand out in the bare garden.